RafaelPinto/destination_polling_voila_heroku/README.md

 ## LocationIQ setup

-The are a lot of [geocoding providers](https://geocoder.readthedocs.io/index.html#providers) supported by the geocoder library.
+There are a lot of [geocoding providers](https://geocoder.readthedocs.io/index.html#providers) supported by the geocoder library.
 Our LocationIQ choice was made based on [minimal restrictions and setup requirements](https://locationiq.com/pricing) for a free account.

 ### Restrictions